mpvnet-player/mpv.net/Manual.md

 The Open Files menu entry is one way to open files in mpv.net, it supports multi selection.

-Another way to open files is the command line, it is used by the File Explorer if file associations exist.
+Another way to open files is the command line which is used by File Explorer for existing associations.

-When mpv.net is started from a terminal, mpv.net outputs status and debug messages on the terminal.

 A third way is to drag and drop files on the main window.